TrueFiEng/Waffle/docs/source/compilation.rst

 Dockerized solc
 ---------------

-This options is pretty easy to install especially if you have docker installed.
+This option is pretty easy to install especially if you have Docker installed.
-This is recommended option if you need to use old solidity version.
+This is the recommended option if you need to use old solidity version.
 If you don't have docker use `following instructions <https://www.docker.com/get-started>`_ to install it.

-Pull solc docker container tagged with version you are interested in, for example for version 0.4.24 it will be:
+Pull solc docker container tagged with the version you are interested in, for example for version 0.4.24:
 ::